Ronald Steel: Career

 the Bancroft Prize, and the Los Angeles Times Book Prize for History.
 The book was also nominated for the Pulitzer Prize in Biography.

 He was awarded a Guggenheim Fellowship in 1973.

-Steel is a Professor Emeritus of International Relations, History, and Journalism at the University of Southern California.
+Steel was a professor of International Relations, History, and Journalism at the University of Southern California, where he taught from 1986 to 2008.
 Before teaching at USC, he taught at Yale University, Rutgers University, Wellesley College, Dartmouth College, George Washington University, UCLA, and Princeton University.

-Later, Steel wrote for The New Republic in the 1980s.
+Steel wrote for The New Republic in the 1980s.
 He has also written for the Atlantic Monthly, The New York Times and The New York Review of Books.

+Later life and death

+In 2016, Steel moved to a nursing home in Washington, D.C., due to increasing cognitive impairment from dementia.
+He died there on May 7, 2023, at the age of 92.